For real purchasing power

 What return rate should I use?

-Historical stock market returns average 7-10% annually over long periods.
+Historical stock market returns average 7-10% annually over long periods (S&P 500 data since 1926).
 Conservative estimates use 6-7%, aggressive use 10-12%.
 Bonds typically return 4-6%.
-Your actual return depends on your investments, timeframe, and market conditions.
-Past performance doesn't guarantee future results.
+Your actual return depends on your asset allocation, timeframe, and market conditions.
+Past performance does not guarantee future results.

 Why account for inflation?

 Inflation reduces purchasing power over time.
 A 3% inflation rate means $100,000 in 20 years buys what $55,000 buys today.
-The calculator shows both nominal (stated) and real (inflation-adjusted) values so you understand what your money will actually be worth.
+The calculator shows both nominal (stated) and real (inflation-adjusted) values so you understand what your money will actually be worth in today's dollars.

 How much should I save for retirement?